carmenbianca/protokolo/README.md

 change log fragment.
 Furthermore, Protokolo does no fancy formatting of fragments---what you write is what you get.

-There are four main reasons I wrote Protokolo:
+There are three main problems I encountered in Towncrier that Protokolo attempts to address:

 - When using Towncrier, I would always forget which fragment types are available to me and had to look them up.
 These fragment types can also differ per